m-strand/phase-1-final-project/readMe.md

 API Reference
 The API used in this repo is the Google Books API, please see the following link for more information: https://developers.google.com/books.
+The use of this API will require an API key, which you will need to obtain from the Googlebooks API site in order to utilize this repository.

 Features
     -Search bar to type in volume title